Research Unit Systematic Theology and the Study of Religions

 - Research Group Theology in a Postmodern Context

 - LEST is an initiative of the Research Unit Systematic Theology and the Study of Religions of the Faculty of Theology and Religious Studies, KU Leuven.
-The congress is organized biannually under the auspices of one of the research unit's professors.
-The general LEST-board consists of prof. dr. Lieven Boeve, prof. dr. Peter De Mey, prof. dr. Jacques Haers and prof. dr. Terrence Merrigan, all members of the Leuven Research Unit of Systematic Theology.
+The congress is organized biannually under the auspices of one of the Research Unit's professors.
+The general LEST-board consists of prof. dr. Lieven Boeve, prof. dr. Peter De Mey, prof. dr. Jacques Haers and prof. dr. Terrence Merrigan, all members of the Leuven Research Unit of Systematic Theology and the Study of Religions.

 These ‘Leuvense Ontmoetingen over Geloof, Openbaring en Spiritualiteit’ address specifically the translation of research results to a broad public and thus serves as continuous education of Dutch-speakers in the area of fundamental and dogmatic theology.